Expand strategies and tactics to effectively share messages with employees

 Challenge #3: Trust, but verify.

 In this environment, employers have the advantage.
-A recent Edelman Trust Barometer survey found that 78% of employees trust their employers when it comes to information.
+An Edelman Trust Barometer survey found that 78% of employees trust their employers when it comes to information.
 That is higher than any other source.
 Companies need to leverage this advantage by working with your communication teams to do the following:

 - Involve your communicators up front.
 Communicators are most effective at driving messaging when we are part of the strategic planning process.
 When we know what’s coming down the pike, we can develop plans and priorities that can cut through the noise and reach our colleagues.